Sanam-Shrestha04/TaskForgeTMS/README.md

 TaskForge is a full-stack task management platform built using the MERN stack (MongoDB, Express.js, React, Node.js).
 It empowers teams to collaborate efficiently, track progress, and manage tasks with clarity and precision.

 > BSc CSIT 7th Semester Project
-> Developed by: Jenisha, Sanam and Swechhya
+> Prepared by: Jenisha, Sanam and Swechhya

 ---